vaquerizaslab/fanc/docs/_sources/fanc-executable/fanc-generate-hic/fanc_auto.rst.txt

 through the entire pipeline, and will merge inputs into a single fragment-level Hic object before binning.

-That means something like this is possible:
+That means something like this is possible (although it does not make sense in this particular case):

 .. code:: bash